jimmykurian/Reactivities/client-app/docs/app/layout/App/functions/default.md

 The `handleSelectActivity`, `handleCancelSelectActivity`, `handleFormOpen`, `handleFormClose`, `handleCreateOrEditActivity`, and `handleDeleteActivity` functions are used to manage the selected activity and edit mode states, as well as creating, editing, and deleting activities.
 The component also accesses the `activityStore` from the MobX store context.

+Additionally, it includes a button to trigger the `setTitle` method from the `activityStore`, demonstrating interaction with the store.

 ## Example

 ```tsx